blazium-engine/blazium-docs/tutorials/xr/ar_passthrough.rst

 Shadow to opacity
 -----------------

-Shadow to opacity is a render mode for Godot spatial shaders that was introduced in Godot 3 specifically for AR.
+Shadow to opacity is a render mode for Blazium spatial shaders that was introduced in Godot 3 specifically for AR.
 It is a special render mode where the more a surface is in shadow, the more opaque the surface becomes.
 When a surface is fully lit,